 Ingredients

-- ½ cup salted butter, one stick
+- ½ cup salted butter one stick

 - ½ cup granulated sugar

-- ¼ cup light brown sugar, (dark brown is fine too)
+- ¼ cup light or dark brown sugar

 - 1 generous teaspoon vanilla